DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 `bool Fired()` - returns true only on the initial press of the button

-- Add Animations -
+<h3>Add Animations</h3>
 Animations can be used to do nearly everything sequencial you need to accomplish in your game, you just need a little creativity.
 You can create an Animation in two ways:

-1. Create -> Asset files -> Animation
+1. `Create > Asset files > Animation`
-2. In the File Explorer, right click an empty space -> Add new -> Animation
+2. In the File Explorer in empty space `Right click > Add new > Animation`

-Open the newly created Animation by double clicking the file in the File Explorer or by opening the Animator window (Viewports -> Animator) along with the Keyframe Editor (Viewports -> Keyframe Editor).
+Open the newly created Animation by double clicking the file in the File Explorer or by opening the Animator window (`Viewports > Animator`) along with the Keyframe Editor (`Viewports > Keyframe Editor`).

 From here you can open your Animation file using the hamburger menu in the Animator window.
 (If you double clicked it should be opened in the Animator by default).
 Add properties to the new Animation using the dropdown menu.
 Select Transform from the dropdown and click "Add".
 To add keyframes, click on the new Transform button that appeared and click "Add Keyframe" just above the Animator Timeline.
 To edit the new keyframe, be sure you have the Keyframe Editor open and click on the keyframe diamond pip in the Animation timeline.
 You are free to drag each animation keyframe along the timeline grid to change the time the keyframe is played.
 You can also zoom in and out in the timeline window for more precision.

 In the Keyframe Editor, the properties you can animate for any component are listed with a checkbox next to them.
 If you would like to animate a property you must check the box next to it to enable it.
 Change the scale property from x = 1, y = 1 to x = 2, y = 2 and save the animation using the same hamburger menu you used to load the Animation.

 Now we have to attach the Animation to a GameObject.
 Create a new GameObject with a Sprite component and add an image path to the Sprite by dragging one from the File Explorer viewport or by using the folder button next to the input.
 Now add an Animation component to the GameObject and drag our new Animation into the input or click the folder button next to the input and give the Animation a name that we can use to reference it, then click "Add Animation" to officially add the animation to our GameObject.
-Don't forget to save the scene using File -> Save Scene... or click on the hamburger menu in the top right of the Hierarchy viewport and click Quick Save.
-When you Play a scene and then Stop the scene, it reverts to the previous saved state of the Scene, so be sure to save often, especially right before you Play a scene (This will be changed to autosave the scene whenever you Play it).
-Now that our GameObject has the Animation attached to it we can click "Play Animation" in the Animation component to preview the Animation on our GameObject.
-Do keep in mind though that if you Play Animation while the gameloop is not running, the `Awake` and `Start` functions will not have been run on any scripts yet, so if you are using Event functions in your Animations, be mindful of that.
+Don't forget to save the scene using `File > Save Scene` ... or click on the hamburger menu in the top right of the Hierarchy viewport and click "Quick Save".
+Now that our GameObject has the Animation attached to it we can click "Play Animation" in the Animation component to preview the Animation on our GameObject in the SceneView.
+Do keep in mind though that if you Play Animation while the gameloop is not running, the `Awake()` and `Start()` functions will not have been run on any scripts yet, so if you are using Event functions in your Animations, be mindful of that.

 To call this animation and play it using scripts we can use: